opsline/chef-opsline-chef-client/README.md

 opsline-chef-client Cookbook
 =========================
-The opsline-chef-client cookbook configures chef client to run from cron.
+This cookbook was created to provide some additional facilities not available from the default chef-client cookbook.
+Some additions include logging and status files along with the ability to enable/disable chef-client at will.

 The cron recipe is different than chef-client::cron in a way that it wraps chef-client with a script that creates log and status files.
 It also provides script to temporarily disable (and enable back) the chef runs.

-Additionally, it provides a recipe to un-register chef node from chef server on shutdown.
+Cookbook also provides a recipe to un-register chef nodes from chef server on shutdown.